DarienLibrary/website_content/content/_finished/museum_passes/museums.md

 ### CT State Parks
 Explore your backyard with this pass to Connecticut State Parks and Forest Recreation Areas.
-This pass can be used to waive entrance fees at state parks and forests where there is a parking fee. <br />
+The pass will no longer be needed to cover parking fees at state parks and forests for CT residents, as all CT registered vehicles will be allowed in without a fee. <br />
 [Select date to visit CT State Parks](https://dar.to/2j23UuU "Visit CT State Parks")<br />
 [View list of parks](https://dar.to/2j4gOZt "View list of parks")<br />
 The pass also covers the admission fee for two adults and four children at